shalanah/kind-cloud-blog/content/blog/why-is-kind-cloud-sound-free/index.md

   - "noise sensitivities"
 ---

-There are lots of meditation apps out there, and with good reason.
+There are lots of meditation apps out there - and for good reason.

 Meditation has proven to help [relieve anxiety and depression](https://www.npr.org/sections/health-shots/2014/01/07/260470831/mindfulness-meditation-can-help-relieve-anxiety-and-depression) and may have other benefits too.